BarryBouwer/VulneraWise/content/en/_index.md

       details: Identify, respond, and act on real-time exploit intelligence.
 VulneraWise continuously monitors and updates you on relevant vulnerabilities actively targeted by malicious actors.
 These critical insights empower you to secure weakpoints before potential breaches occur and for uncompromising security resilience.
       image: images/intellegence.png
     - title: Critical <span>Vulnerability</span> Prioritization
-      details: Focus remediation where it matters most with VulneraWise.
+      details: Focus remediation where it matters most.
 By aligning advanced exploit and vulnerability data to your business context, VulneraWise prioritizes vulnerabilities based on their risk level for you.
 This prioritization is fully transparent allowing you to understand your current risk profile and manage tasks efficiently.
       image: images/critical.png

 ########### News Section ###########